floressa/VulkanCraft/README.md

 # Vulkan Engine Learning

+**Please note that this project is very much a work in progress and is not currently working**

 This project is a learning exercise to try to create an engine structure using  Vulkan as the base graphics API and a few popular utility libraries

 ## Getting Started